 Opportunistic infections due to bacterial, mycobacterial, invasive fungal, viral, or parasitic organisms including aspergillosis, blastomycosis, candidiasis, coccidioidomycosis, histoplasmosis, legionellosis, listeriosis, pneumocystosis, and tuberculosis have been reported with TNF-blockers.
 Patients have frequently presented with disseminated rather than localized disease.
-The concomitant use of a TNF-blocker and abatacept or anakinra was associated with a higher risk of serious infections; therefore, the concomitant use of SIMPONI and these biologic products is not recommended [see Use with Abatacept and Use with Anakinra and DRUG INTERACTIONS].
+The concomitant use of a TNF-blocker and abatacept or anakinra was associated with a higher risk of serious infections; therefore, the concomitant use of SIMPONI and these biologic products is not recommended [see Use with Abatacept, Use with Anakinra and DRUG INTERACTIONS].

 - with chronic or recurrent infection;

 - with a history of an opportunistic infection;

 - who have resided or traveled in areas of endemic tuberculosis or endemic mycoses, such as histoplasmosis, coccidioidomycosis, or blastomycosis; or

 - with underlying conditions that may predispose them to infection.

 Closely monitor patients for the development of signs and symptoms of infection during and after treatment with SIMPONI.
 Discontinue SIMPONI if a patient develops a serious infection, an opportunistic infection, or sepsis.
 For a patient who develops a new infection during treatment with SIMPONI, perform a prompt and complete diagnostic workup appropriate for an immunocompromised patient, initiate appropriate antimicrobial therapy and closely monitor them.